Updated May 16, 2026§ For Vehicles

 Bottom Line

 The TKSTAR TK905 trunk floor placement is the top covert spot for vehicle anti-theft tracking.
-Steel sub-floor, hidden under carpet, signal punches through cleanly, 0% detection across 30 days of testing.
+Steel sub-floor, hidden under carpet, and the signal punches through cleanly while staying concealed from casual inspection.

 For higher-stakes use cases (potential vehicle theft within days), pair the spare-tire-well placement with T300S update intervals.
-For long-term passive monitoring, frame rails plus T3600S parked intervals stretch the battery to 4+ months between charges.
-Always run the 5-step signal test before committing to any spot.
+For long-term passive monitoring, frame rails plus T3600S parked intervals preserve more of the standby claim.
+Always run the 5-step signal check before committing to any spot.

 FAQ